 If you can’t find any applesauce without added sugar, you can make your own applesauce at home!
 To make enough for this recipe, see the “How to make” section above or the recipe card in this post!

 How to store the muffins

 You can keep the muffins at room temperature or in the fridge in an airtight container for up to 3 days.
 Bake or microwave until it’s warm when eating.
 You can also freeze the muffins too.
-If you want to freeze them for a later time, let them cool down completely, put them in a freezer friendly airtight container, and store in the freezer for up to 2-3 months.
+If you want to freeze them for a later time, let them cool down completely, put them in a freezer-friendly airtight container, and store them in the freezer for up to 2-3 months.
 Defrost in a microwave when eating.
-It makes a great ready to go breakfast!
+It makes a great ready-to-go breakfast!